risavkarna/blog/ck85cqi1l0089zbs1bhjyawxd.md

 The aforementioned 'we' represents a growing collaboration.
 Manish and I have reached out to multiple organizations and individuals after he first shared his research.

 **[NAAMII](https://www.naamii.com.np/)**, an applied maths and AI based research non-profit, is the central body coordinating this entire effort.
-It has been instrumental in bringing in their network of experts in Nepal, US, UK and Switzerland and has effectively created the platform Nepal has lacked for a national and international scale collaboration in this area.
+It has been instrumental in bringing together its network of experts in Nepal, US, UK and Switzerland and has effectively created the platform Nepal has lacked for a national and international scale collaboration in this area.

-Previously introduced [nep.work](https://risav.dev/introducing-nepwork-ck5294zz401bvmus1p2oskup0) developers in EU/US and our partner company in Nepal, [Meraki Corp](https://merakinepal.co/), is providing its advanced and secure data platform and coordinating with various current and potential data providers.
+Previously introduced [nep.work](https://risav.dev/introducing-nepwork-ck5294zz401bvmus1p2oskup0) group in EU/US along with our partner company in Nepal, [Meraki Corp](https://merakinepal.co/), is providing its advanced and secure data platform and coordinating with various current and potential data providers.

 > Our group takes privacy concerns and data anonymization very seriously.
 It has protocols and technologies in place for assuring the data providers and Nepali citizens about a transparent and careful handling of their data.

-Recently, we were joined by [Dr. Kiran Raj Pandey](https://www.naamii.com.np/), who is also a prominent figure in this field and has been in touch with government officials regarding his SEIR modelling for Kathmandu.
+Recently, we were joined by [Dr. Kiran Raj Pandey](http://hamshospital.com/doctor/dr-kiran-raj-pandey-md-ms/), who is a prominent figure in this field and has also been in touch with government officials regarding his ongoing SEIR modelling efforts for Kathmandu.

 [Leapfrog](https://www.lftechnology.com/nepal/), which sponsors NAAMII and their sister company [Machnet](https://www.machnetinc.com/), which provides guidance and support to nep.work group especially in its fintech efforts, are providing their support in bringing in further invaluable resources and organizations to this collaboration.